 Pro Tip: Arrive early if you need a parking place.
 They do run shuttle buses from various locations, and details will be on the website.

-This Laurel Highland festival showcases the stunning fall beauty as you explore southwestern PA.
+Seven Springs Mountain Resort’s Autumnfest showcases the stunning fall beauty as you explore southwestern PA.
 Over 100 vendors attend, and there is live entertainment each day.
-Kids and adults will enjoy riding the alpine slide down the mountain.
+Kids and adults will enjoy riding the Alpine Slide down the mountain.

 Pro Tip: Visitors can also ride the resort’s chairlifts to the top of the mountain for amazing views of the spectacular foliage in the Laurel Highlands during autumn.

-7. Lancaster County Balloon Festival, Bird In Hand
+7. Lancaster Hot Air Balloon Festival and Country Fair, Bird In Hand

 There will also be a balloon glow each evening after dark.
 Pennsylvania Dutch food, food trucks, tethered balloon rides, live entertainment, an Amish market, a corn maze, buggy rides, bounce houses, other children’s activities, and more will be available on the grounds.